-Can you think of a different title?
-The following are suggestions.

-The Music for the Eyes: The World of Islamic Calligraphy

-(a reference needed for Mohamed Zakariya’s title)

-The World of Islamic Calligraphy

-Islamic Calligraphy across Asia
+Islamic Calligraphy and its Spread in Asia

 By Alain George

-In Arabic culture, writing has become monumental and the image, miniature.

-Hassan Massoudy, Les quatrains de Rumi, Paris 2000.

 In cities in the Islamic world, calligraphy is woven into the fabric of everyday life.
 From Rabat to Karachi, it can be seen at every corner, on mosques, in shops, on street walls, but also on newspapers, websites, and in countless other forms.
-If the Muslim call to prayer, uttered five times a day from every mosque, is a unifying feature of soundscape across these vast regions, then the same can be said about the visual impact of calligraphy, in its various shades and textures, on their streetscape.
-This essay will sketch out, in brief outline, the emergence of this art form, its key principles, and some of its main evolutions in Asia.
+If the Muslim call to prayer, uttered five times a day from every mosque, is a unifying feature of soundscape across these regions, then the same can be said about the visual impact of calligraphy, in its various shades and textures, on their streetscape.
+This essay will sketch out, in brief outline, the emergence of this art form, its key principles, and some major stylistic developments in Asia.

+The Emergence and Codification of Islamic Calligraphy

 To seek the origins of Islamic calligraphy is to seek the roots of Islam.
-The monotheist religion proclaimed by the Prophet Muhammad (570-632) in Arabia, at the very western end of Asia, initially arose from a culture of orality.
+The monotheist religion proclaimed by the Prophet Muhammad (d.
+632) in Arabia, at the very western end of Asia, initially arose from a culture of orality.
 Poetry was the primary art form of the pre-Islamic Arabs.
 It expressed the genius of language, of words arranged in a strictly codified manner to evoke a multiplicity of images, with a profound effect on the listener.
 In a population that was mostly nomadic, its verses were carried “in the breasts of men,” as the Arabic language has it, without the burden of objects.

 The Qur’an was perceived by the first Muslims as surpassing every previous linguistic achievement; and like poetry, it was initially committed to human memory.
 But with the passing of the Prophet, then of his Companions, came the risk of losing parts of the sacred text, and of seeing conflicting variants enter into circulation.
-It is at this point that a canonical recension of the Qur’an, the so-called “Uthmanic recension,” is said to have been issued; and it is here that the history of Arabic calligraphy begins.
+It is at this point that a canonical text of the Qur’an, the so-called “Uthmanic recension,” is said to have been issued; and it is here that the history of Arabic calligraphy begins.

 The earliest extant manuscripts of the Qur’an, which are also the oldest known Arabic books, are datable to the ensuing period, around the second half of the 7th century.
 They were written on large parchment leaves, but their script remained akin to individual handwriting, with its natural flaws and irregularities.
 While accurate, it could not fully match the majesty of the age-old scribal traditions of Christians and others religious groups of western Asia – what we call the Middle East today.